coderefinery/train-the-trainer/content/03-teaching-style.md

 > ## Summative Assessment
 > *Summative assessment* is used
 > to judge whether a learner has reached an acceptable level of competence.
+> Usually at the end of a course
 > Learners either "pass" or "fail" a summative assessment.
 > One example is a driving exam,
 > which tells the rest of society whether someone can safely be allowed on the road.
 Most assessment done in university